-As the world’s population continues to grow, food production must grow with it.
-It may need to expand by as much as 70 percent globally and by 100 percent in some developing countries by 2050.
+First of all, since the world’s population continues to grow, food production must grow with it.
+Another way to look at this, maybe we need to expand by as much as 70 percent globally.
+Worst off, some counties have to increase food production by 100 percent by 2050.

-Preventing the degradation of farmland is crucial to growing enough food and doing so sustainably.
-One recent study concluded that 100 million people could be forced to migrate in the next three decades due to worsening land degradation.
-Unsustainable management of farmlands can cause erosion, nutrient depletion and increased flooding.
+Most essential is preventing degrading farmland.
+It is so crucial to growing enough food sustainably.
+One recent study concluded that 100 million people could be forced to migrate in the next three decades.
+Furthermore, it’s all due to worsening land degradation.
+My friends, we are talking about unsustainable management of farmlands causes erosion, nutrient depletion and increased flooding.

-If we are going to feed the growing population, we will need to restore some of these lands, which can be a lengthy process.
-Hydroseeding could help to make this process more efficient and more manageable.
-This ground cover planting method, which involves spraying a mixture of seeds, water and additives such as fertilizers, results in improved erosion control.
+In conclusion, to feed the growing population, we will need to restore some of these lands.
+Hydroseeding helps make this process more efficient and more manageable.
+Land regeneration takes a long time.
+More important, this ground cover planting method, which involves spraying a mixture of seeds, water and additives such as fertilizers, results in improved erosion control.

 Food Tracking With Blockchain

-Consumers can help make the food industry more sustainable by buying sustainably produced food products.
-Often, the only way to know whether a product is eco-friendly is by the labeling on its packaging.
-But using words like “organic” and “sustainable” aren’t strictly regulated, and companies can sometimes make false claims.
+Consumers can help make the food industry more sustainable.
+Bottom line purchase sustainably produced food products.
+This is the only way to know whether a product is eco-friendly.
+By labeling on packaging and using words like “organic” and “sustainable” aren’t strictly regulated.
+Companies can and do sometimes make false claims.

 Blockchain food-tracking initiatives allow customers to scan a food product package and get information about every stage of the production process.
-This information can be used to verify claims related to sustainable farming and food production.
-Programs like this are currently in testing, and we may start to see more of them soon.
+This information is to verify claims related to sustainable labeling.
+Programs like this are in testing.
+My guess is we may start to see them soon.

-These are just a few of the technological advances that have the potential to increase the sustainability of food production.
-To feed the world without damaging the planet, we will have to consider a range of solutions including those related to lifestyle choices, farming practices and the use of advanced technologies.
+So these are just a few of the technological advances.
+Advances have the potential to increase sustainable food production.
+To feed the world without damaging the planet!!
+We have to consider a range of solutions including.
+Some seen those related to lifestyle choices, farming practices and the use of advanced technologies.

 Emily Folk is a freelance writer and blogger from Lancaster, PA.
 She covers topics in conservation, sustainability and renewable energy.
 To see her latest posts, check out her blog Conservation Folks, or follow her on Twitter!